tkashee/Bank-of-Flitiron1/README.md

-Bank of Flatiron React Application
+## Bank of Flatiron React Application
 Overview
-Welcome to the Bank of Flatiron React Application!
-This project involves building a React application that displays recent bank transactions, allows adding new transactions, and filtering them based on search terms.
-This project tests your ability to follow instructions and implement features using React and JavaScript.
+Build a React application to manage bank transactions, implementing features such as viewing, adding, and filtering transactions.

-Instructions
+# Instructions
-Follow these steps to set up and implement the application:
+Setup:

-Setup: Create a new React application using Create React App.
-Copy the provided db.json data into your own db.json file at the root of your project.
+Create a React app using Create React App.
+Copy db.json data into your project's db.json file.
+Run Servers:

-Run JSON Server: Start the JSON Server before running the React server.
-Both servers run on port 3000 by default, so starting JSON Server first allows React to find an alternate port.
+## Start JSON Server before the React server.
 bash
 Copy code
 json-server --watch db.json
 npm start
 Core Deliverables
-As a user, you should be able to:

-View Transactions: See a table of transactions.
+View Transactions: Display a table of transactions.
-Add Transactions: Fill out and submit a form to add a new transaction, which updates the table and persists the data via the backend API.
+Add Transactions: Form submission to add and persist new transactions.
-Filter Transactions: Filter transactions using a search bar, displaying only those with descriptions matching the search term.
+Filter Transactions: Filter transactions using a search bar.
 Advanced Deliverables
-If you have extra time or after completing the core deliverables, you can implement:

-Sort Transactions: Sort transactions alphabetically by category or description.
+Sort Transactions: Sort by category or description.
-Delete Transactions: Delete a transaction, removing it from the table and the backend.
+Delete Transactions: Remove transactions from the table and backend.
 Endpoints
 GET /transactions

-Example Response:
-json
-Copy code
-[
-  {
-    "id": 1,
-    "date": "2019-12-01",
-    "description": "Paycheck from Bob's Burgers",
-    "category": "Income",
-    "amount": 1000
-  },
-  {
-    "id": 2,
-    "date": "2019-12-01",
-    "description": "South by Southwest Quinoa Bowl at Fresh & Co", "category": "Food",
-    "amount": -10.55
-  }
-]
 POST /transactions

-Required Headers:
-json
-Copy code
-{
-  "Content-Type": "application/json"
-}
-Request Object:
-json
-Copy code
-{
-  "date": "string",
-  "description": "string",
-  "category": "string",
-  "amount": number
-}
-Example Response:
-json
-Copy code
-{
-  "id": 1,
-  "date": "2019-12-01",
-  "description": "Paycheck from Bob's Burgers", "category": "Income",
-  "amount": 1000
-}
 DELETE /transactions/

-Example Response:
-json
-Copy code
-{}
-Implementation
+Implementation Steps
-Setting Up the Application:
+Setup Application:

-Create a new React application.
+Create a new React app.
-Set up JSON Server with the provided db.json data.
+Set up JSON Server with db.json.
-Ensure both servers are running on different ports.
 Components:

-Create components for displaying the transactions table, the form for adding new transactions, and the search bar.
+Create components for the transactions table, form, and search bar.
-Use state and props effectively to manage and pass data between components.
+Use state and props to manage data.
 Data Fetching:

-Fetch transactions data from the backend using fetch or axios.
+Fetch and post data using fetch or axios.
-Post new transactions to the backend to persist the data.
 Event Handling:

-Handle form submissions to add new transactions.
+Handle form submissions.
-Implement search functionality to filter transactions based on the search term.
+Implement search functionality.
 Optional Enhancements:

-Add sorting functionality for transactions.
+Add sorting and delete functionalities.
-Implement delete functionality to remove transactions.
 Deployment
-Deploy both the frontend and the db.json backend.
-Change the URL for fetching data to the deployed backend before submitting your project.
-Ensure your deployed application is functional and accessible.
+Deploy both frontend and backend, and update the fetch URL to the deployed backend before submission.

-Readme
-Include a README file with:

-Overview of the project
-Instructions for setting up and running the application Description of core and advanced features
-Information on how to deploy the application
 Example README Content
 markdown
 Copy code